ldbzdjs/learngit/readme.txt

-Git has a mutable index called stage. git tracks changes. git TRACKES changes of files. inster into a test line.
+Git has a mutable index called stage. git tracks changes. git TRACKES changes of files. inster into a TEST1 line.